the-codinator/uclip/README.md

 ## Available sub-commands:

-- `login`: Set up your clipboard id & optionally your encryption key
+- `init`: Set up your clipboard id & optionally your encryption key
   - The 'UClip ID' must be URL compatible.
 It is the unique ID at which your clipboard will be hosted online
   - The 'Encryption Key' is used in the AES 256 crypto algorithm to protect others from reading your data
-- `logout`: Clear your stored clipboard id & encryption key
+- `reset`: Clear your stored clipboard id & encryption key
 - `write`: Write data from STD-IN to the online clipboard
   - Useful with the pipe operator to copy the output from a command
   - You can paste text directly into the terminal and terminate the input using 'Ctrl + D' (EOF in most shells)